xtendui/xtendui/src/gatsby/markdown/hidden/test/index.md

 ## Docs

-Test on change page menu mobile lib should not flickr and should retain scroll and should be scrollable and should be closeable after 3 changes (fix multiple mount needed sometimes (e.g. mount inside pin)).
+Test on change page menu mobile lib should not flickr and should retain scroll and should be scrollable and should be able to close/open after 3 changes.

 Test on mobile with menu mobile open resize to desktop should disable overlay and back should enable.